M-Tahir7/AI-ML-Basics/README.md

 ⚡ So when you need all information → use Semantic Search.
 ⚡ When you need concise & non-redundant info → use MMR.

+LLMs & Model Sizes
+LLM = Large Language Model → works like a brain (analyzes + generates text).

+Different models → have different context windows (how much text they can read/remember at once).

+GPT-4: very powerful, big context, but expensive.

+GPT-4-mini: lightweight, cheaper, faster, good when we only need analysis power, not very large memory.
+→ In RAG systems, we only need the relevant chunk of info, so using smaller models is efficient.

+RAG (Retrieval Augmented Generation)
+RAG = Retrieve only important info from database → give it to LLM for answer.

+No need to send huge datasets, only query-related info.

+Hence, small + fast model (GPT-4 mini) works better.

+Chains in LangChain
+Chains = connect multiple steps/components together to make workflows (e.g., chatbot).

+LCEL (LangChain Expression Language) Chains → allow building custom chatbots with flexibility.

+Chain Calling Methods
+Stream → executes chain block by block (good for live responses).

+Invoke → executes the entire chain at once.

+Batch → for multiple inputs together (efficient for bulk queries).

+Runnable Types
+Runnable Sequence:

+Steps run in sequence (output of one = input of next).

+Example: query → retrieve → summarize → format answer.

+Runnable Parallel:

+Steps run together (no dependency between outputs).

+Example: translate → sentiment analysis → classification all at once.

+Prompt Engineering
+Prompt Template: Used to insert variables/chunks dynamically into prompts.
+Example: "Answer the question: {question}".

+Few-shot Prompt Template: Give examples / roles so the model understands how to act.

+Utility Tools
+ItemGetter: extract specific values from a dictionary (like name, email).

+Output Parsers: convert LLM output into specific formats:

+JSON

+Dictionary

+Structured response

+Multiple parsers can be combined (validation + formatting).